 Advertising and promotion costs are expensed as incurred.
-Advertising and promotion costs were \$0.3 million for the year ended December 31, 2015 and \$0.5 million for the both of the years ended December 31, 2016 and 2017, and were included in sales and marketing expense in the consolidated statements of operations.
+Advertising and promotion costs were \$0.6 million for the year ended December 31, 2018 and \$0.5 million for each of the years ended December 31, 2017 and 2016, and were included in sales and marketing expense in the consolidated statements of operations.